 Suffolk Sinfonia will not transfer data to countries outside the European Economic Area (EEA), unless the country has adequate protection for the individual’s data privacy rights.

-When Suffolk Sinfonia collects, holds and uses an individual’s personal data that individual has the following the rights over that data.
+When Suffolk Music collects, holds and uses an individual’s personal data that individual has the following the rights over that data.
 Suffolk Sinfonia will ensure its data processes

 comply with those rights and will make all reasonable efforts to fulfil requests from an